 For the last several weeks, a young Jeopardy! champion has been burning through his opponents.
 More accurately, 35-year-old James Holzhauer has been chewing up adversaries like Joey Chestnut dominates a pile of hot dogs.

-To date, Holzhauer has won 22 contests—good for the 2nd longest all-time streak—and racking up insane, often six-digit daily winnings.
+As of the publish date, Holzhauer has won 22 contests—good for the 2nd longest all-time streak—and racking up insane, often six-digit daily winnings.
 His numbers are truly impressive: he already owns every spot on the top 10 all-time single-game winnings list, with no sign of slowing down.

 (Update: Holzhauer’s win streak ended on June 3, after amassing 32 wins and $2,462,216 in winnings)